onthebutton72/Udacity-FSWD-CatalogProject/README.md

 ## Dependencies

-* This project was created with the Flask micro framework [Flask](http://flask.pocoo.org/)
+* This project was created with the [Flask](http://flask.pocoo.org/) micro framework
 * Browser: Best viewed in Google Chrome (javascript enabled)
 * Google+ API